smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 #### Motivation

 Efficient backup of volume data is an important feature for a backup system.
 Since not all of the data in a volume will change between backups, backing up only the data that has been changed is desirable.
 Many storage systems track the changes that were made since a previous point-in-time snapshot and are able to expose this to backup applications.
-The Kubernetes Snapshot feature provides a standard API to snapshot persistent volumes.
+The Smarter Snapshot feature provides a standard API to snapshot persistent volumes.
 However, there exists no standard way to find out which data has changed since a particular snapshot.

 Differential Snapshots describe the changes between any two arbitrary snapshots on a specific volume.
 It is desirable to have a Differential Snapshots Service that provides the following features: